 Systemic fragility.
 A cascading failure in interconnected financial agents could trigger a market crash in seconds.
 The speed of agent-to-agent interaction means errors compound exponentially before humans can intervene.

 Accountability gaps.
 When an autonomous agent causes harm, is the user, the deploying company, the model trainer, or the data provider responsible?
 Existing legal frameworks, built around human actors and corporate entities, do not have clear answers.
-New paradigms of algorithmic accountability are needed.
+New rules of algorithmic accountability are needed.

 Malicious agents.
 Agents designed for scams, cyberattacks, or large-scale manipulation could create hostile environments that undermine the efficiency the agent economy promises.
 Agent verification (KYA, or "Know Your Agent") is emerging as a parallel to KYC.